 - Leisure services marketing

 Employment Outlook and Salary Info

-Recreation workers were expected to see an average job growth of 10% from 2014 through 2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Recreation workers were expected to see faster than average job growth of 8% from 2018 through 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 A growing demand along with an increasing elderly population propels the need for recreation and leisure leaders.
 Senior facilities will also account for new jobs.
-In 2015, the bureau reported that the average annual salary for recreation workers was $26,610.
+In 2018, the bureau reported that the average annual salary for recreation workers was $28,310.

 Popular Career Options

 An associate's degree in the recreation and leisure field prepares the student for careers in industries such as the local or federal government, non-profit sector or private tourism.
 Some of the most popular job titles include:

 - Cruise director